-Another awesome repellent is a cat!
-We know that having a cat does keep mice away from your home and your yard.
+Another fantastic repellent is a cat!
+We know that having a cat keeps mice away from your home and yard.

 Tip 5: Poison

-Mouse poison is convenient and can be very effective, but it requires caution, especially if you have pets and young children.
+Mouse poison is convenient and very effective, but it requires caution, especially if you have pets and young children.
 Different mouse poison works in different ways too.

 Common mouse-poison types include:

 This category acts fast and will kill mice in less than 72 hours.
-It’s the best poison to use if mice display immunity to conventional poisons.
+It’s the best poison if mice display immunity to conventional poisons.

 Metal phosphide rodenticides are preferred because they don’t leave traces in animal tissue.
-There’s no need to worry if your pet eats the poisoned rodent.
+Therefore, there’s no need to worry if your pet eats the poisoned rodent.